brian-j-smith/Mamba.jl/doc/samplers/nuts.rst

 .. function:: nuts!(v::VariateNUTS, epsilon::Real, fx::Function; adapt::Bool=false, \
                 target::Real=0.6)

 	Simulate one draw from a target distribution using the No-U-Turn sampler.
+Parameters are assumed to be continuous and unconstrained.

 	**Arguments**